Eschatologue/CM_wiki/docs/class/rogue/swashbuckler.md

 ### Level 3: Fancy Footwork

-You’ve learned how to land a strike then slip away without reprisal.
-If you make a melee attack against a creature during your turn, that creature can’t make Opportunity Attacks against you for the rest of that turn.
+You've learned how to land a strike then slip away without reprisal.
+If you make a melee attack against a creature during your turn, that creature can't make Opportunity Attacks against you for the rest of that turn.

 ### Level 3: Suave Defence